weaviate/weaviate-io/_posts/blog/2022-09-21-Distance-Metrics-in-Vector-Search.md

 | Blueberries     | [5,6,9] |         1        	   |
 | Broccoli     	  | [8,2,9] |         3        	   |

-As seen above, blueberries are a better pairing than a broccoli.
+As seen above, blueberries are a better pairing than broccoli.
 This was done by comparing the position of the numbers in the vector representations of foods.

 ### Hamming distance and Binary Passage Retrieval
 Binary Passage Retrieval (BPR) translates vectors into a binary sequence.
 For example, if you have text data that has been converted into a vector ("Hi there" -> [0.2618, 0.1175, 0.38, …]), it can then be translated to a string of binary numbers (0 or 1).
 Although it is condensing the information in the vector, this technique can keep the semantic structure despite representing it as 0 or 1.